 Ramsey returned to Britain ten years later and became involved in the Abolition Movement, Ramsay wrote several books based on his experiences of slavery.
 Because of his unique experiences of life on the plantations, he was asked to give evidence to parliament and worked closely with Wilberforce and the Abolition Committee.

 Elizabeth Heyrick (d.
 1831)

 Heyrick was a Quaker who was responsible for publishing a very successful booklet entitled 'Immediate, not Gradual Abolition', in 1824.
 Her booklet helped to start more than 70 British women's anti-slavery societies and she was a key figure in the sugar boycott.
-She was a controversial figure, however, as she demanded that the slave trade had immediately abolished.
-She was also criticised for sympathising with slaves in revolt on the West Indian plantations.
+She was a controversial figure, however, as she demanded that the slave trade was abolished with immediate effect.
+She was also criticised for sympathising with enslaved people who rose up in revolt on the West Indian plantations.

 Blatant - doing something nasty in a noticeable way

 Disillusioned - to realise that something you believed in is not true

 Dysentery - an infection that causes severe diarrhoea